Article Medically reviewed by Dr. Gavin Chan (MBBS, cosmetic physician, liposuctionist)

 What are the types of dermal fillers that can be used in the nose?

-This person presented to Victorian Cosmetic Institute concerned about a bump on her nose.
-She had a dermal filler injected into the area above the bridge/bump and below the bump.
-The after photo was taken immediately after the procedure.
+This person presented to the Victorian Cosmetic Institute concerned about a bump on the bridge of her nose.
+She had dermal filler injected into the area above and below the bump to create a much straighter appearance in profile view.

-Patient presented to Victorian Cosmetic Institute with an emotional concern for her nose.
+This patient presented to the Victorian Cosmetic Institute with concerns with her nose that were affecting her emotionally.
 She would hide away and feel embarrassed when people looked at her.
-She had a small amount of Dermal Filler in the bridge and tip of her nose to refine it’s shape and create a smaller, straighter appearance.
-The patient now feels confident and empowered with her appearance.
+She had a small amount of dermal filler in the bridge and tip of her nose to refine its shape and create a smaller, straighter appearance.
+The patient now feels confident and empowered with her appearance, especially in profile.

 Why should I choose Victorian Cosmetic Institute as my provider of Non-Surgical Rhinoplasty?